- What are genetic resources?

 Where does the germplasm come from and who donates it?
 Germplasm comes from all over the world and it is donated by collectors, breeders or experts in systematics who locate material with unusual or interesting traits that may eventually be useful in agriculture.
 For example, a collector may find an apple with unusual flavor or a wheat landrace that is resistant to aphids.
 Most of the germplasm for agricultural crops comes from the area where that crop evolved.
 This area, known as the Center for Diversity, is believed to have the highest genetic variability in the smallest geographic area.

-How large is the NCGRP plant collection?
-There are about 475,000 accessions in the collection.
+How large is the NLGRP plant collection?
+There are more than 500,000 accessions in the collection.
 Each accession contains about 3,000 to 5,000 seeds, depending on the reproductive biology of the species.

-How many species are in the NCGRP plant collection?
-There are about 5,000 species in the NCGRP collection, but over 10,000 species (1,500 genera) are represented in the National Plant Germplasm System (NPGS).
-Better preservation technologies will enable all 10,000 species to be eventually included in the base collection at NCGRP.
-In addition, changing needs for US agriculture and landscapes will lead to an inevitable increase in the numbers of species collected and stored at NCGRP.
+How many species are in the NLGRP plant collection?
+About 12,000.
+Changing needs for US agriculture and landscapes will lead to an inevitable increase in the numbers of species collected and stored at NLGRP.

 What is the best way to store seeds?
 Allow seeds to dry for a few weeks in a place with about 20% relative humidity.
 Then store seeds in vapor-proof containers such as a glass jar or sealed moisture-proof bag in a cold place like a home freezer.